 In addition to presenting a novel contribution, acceptable manuscripts must describe and cite related work in the field to put the contribution in context.
 Do not give theoretical derivations or algorithm descriptions that are easily found in the literature; merely cite the reference.

 New and revised manuscripts should be prepared following the "Manuscript Submission" guidelines below, and submitted to the online manuscript system, ScholarOne Manuscripts.
-Do not send original submissions or revisions directly to the Editor-in-Chief or Associate Editors; they will access your manuscript electronically via the Manuscript Central system.
+Do not send original submissions or revisions directly to the Editor-in-Chief or Associate Editors; they will access your manuscript electronically via the ScholarOne Manuscripts.